 DC-OV Minnetonka, LLC, a Minnesota limited liability company (the "Developer"), has proposed to develop an apartment complex with approximately 175 units, with twenty percent (20%) of the apartment units made affordable to families at or below fifty percent (50%) of the median income, including underground and structured first-floor parking (the "Development"), within the Marsh Run Tax Increment Financing District (the "TIF District") to be established within Development District No. 1 in the City of Minnetonka (the "City").
-In order to make the Development economically feasible, the Economic Development Authority in and for the City of Minnetonka (the "Authority") is contemplating reimbursing the Developer for a portion of the land acquisition costs and certain site improvement costs related to the Development through tax increment generated from property within the TIF District.
+In order to make the Development economically feasible, the Economic Development Authority in and for the City of Minnetonka (the "Authority") is contemplating reimbursing the Development through tax increment generated from property within the TIF District.